-The Company has a Continuous Disclosure Policy which establishes procedures which are aimed at ensuring that directors and management are aware of and fulfil their obligations in relation to the timely disclosure of material price-sensitive information.
+The Company has a Continuous Disclosure Policy which establishes procedures aimed at ensuring that directors and management are aware of, and fulfil their obligations, in relation to the timely disclosure of material price-sensitive information.

-The Company is committed to observing its disclosure obligations under the ASX Listing Rules and the Corporations Act 2001.
-Information is communicated to shareholders through the lodgement of all relevant financial and other information on the ASX company announcements platform and continuous disclosure announcements are also made available on the Company's website.
+In the majority of cases, the Board has an opportunity to review material market announcements prior to release however where this not practicable all Board members are provided with a copy of the announcement promptly after it is made.
+Information is communicated to shareholders through the lodgement of all material price-sensitive financial and other information on the ASX company announcements platform and continuous disclosure announcements are also made available on the Company's website.